-Each of the many valves in the valve body has a specific purpose and is named for that function.
-For example the 2-3 shift valves activate the 2nd gear to 3rd gear up-shift or the 3-2 shift timing valve which determines when a downshift should occur.
+Each of the many values in the value body has a specific purpose and is named for that function.
+For example the 2-3 shift values activate the 2nd gear to 3rd gear up-shift or the 3-2 shift timing value which determines when a downshift should occur.